Boorish fans: 76ers, Knicks, Jazz issue bans after incidents - WHIZ News

 “We apologize to Russell Westbrook and the Washington Wizards for being subjected to this type of unacceptable and disrespectful behavior,” the 76ers said in a statement announcing the ban.
 “There is no place for it in our sport or arena.”

-The Jazz did not detail the specifics of what happened in their game against Memphis on Wednesday.
-Security was involved in a matter involving at least one fan in seats relatively close to the the Memphis bench during Game 2, but it was not known if that was the incident in question.
+At Salt Lake City on Wednesday, security was involved in a matter involving at least one fan in seats relatively close to the the Memphis bench during Game 2, but it was not known if that was the incident in question.

-Grizzlies guard Ja Morant tweeted out the hashtag “protectourplayers” not long after that game.
+Morant tweeted out the hashtag “protectourplayers” not long after that game.
+And on Thursday, Morant tweeted again, saying that his family members at the game “felt the love” from many Jazz fans around them at Game 2 but added that “those 3 just went too far.”

 “The Utah Jazz have zero tolerance for offensive or disruptive behavior,” the team said Thursday.
 “An incident occurred last night involving a verbal altercation during Game 2.
 Arena security staff intervened, and the investigation resulted in the removal and banning of three Jazz fans indefinitely.
 We apologize to all who were impacted by this unfortunate incident and condemn unacceptable fan behavior.”